worldofmarcus/project-portfolio-5/README.md

 </details><br/>

 * **Manage Blog** - On this page the administrator can add, edit, remove blog posts.
 The page consists of two columns.
 The left one is the add, edit, remove area.
 Here admin can add all blog information.
 The right column views the blog posts in the database.
 Here the admin i.e. can see if the blog post is published or not.
 If the admin clicks edit on a blog post the form is pre-filled with all the blog post information (and a 'You are editing this post' gets visible in the action column).
 If the admin chooses to delete a blog post a confirmation/warning modal will be triggered.
+There is also possible for admin to do a search within the blog management area which can be very convinient if there are a lot of blog posts in the store.
 If the blog post is not published it will not be shown to the site users.

 <details><summary><b>Navigation - Admin Logged In - Blog Management</b></summary>